percona/portal-doc/docs/advisors/checks/mongodb-journal.md

 ## Resolution

-Please Perform the steps mentioned below to enable journaling
+Follow the steps below to enable journaling:

 1. Enable journal.
-2. Edit mongod.conf and set the following parameter:
+2. Edit **mongod.conf** and set the following parameter:
 ```
 storage:
   journal:
 	enabled: true
 ```
-3. Perform a rolling restart of your mongod (data bearing) nodes.
+3. Roll-restart of your mongod (data bearing) nodes.